m4n3dw0lf/NetGUARD/README.md

   > NetGUARD will give voice warnings or you can check log at: log/NetGUARD.log

-  > Will generate a .pcap file when NetGUARD process finishes in NetGUARD main directory

 ## Current Features

   - Set static ARP with your gateway.
 (Guardian)